psredzinski/AutoCompleteTextField/README.md

 `ACTFDomain` conforms to the `ACTFWeightedDomain`.
 User can manually add a custom weighted class that conforms to `ACTFWeightedDomain`.

 Use the `ACTFWeightedDomain` when providing a suggestion that is found through custom sorting for better user experience where we add a weight usage to the domains to show up first if they are more popular.
+Weight will be dynamically updated with `updateWeightUsage()` which will be triggered upon successful use of domain.

 One example may be 'gmail.com' and 'georgetown.edu'.
 Users are more likely to have a 'gmail.com' account so we would want that to show up before 'georgetown.edu', even though that is out of alphabetical order.